Simon-K-Schaefer/ManifoldX/README.md

 ## How to use

 The pipeline requires input files in the pdb file format.
 This is a FoldX dependency.
-Newer PDB entries wiht only mmcif entries can be converted utilising the gemmi tool.
+Newer PDB entries with only mmcif entries can be converted utilising the gemmi tool.

 Online Converter Tool:
 https://project-gemmi.github.io/wasm/convert/cif2pdb.html